-Title: Managing Director and Chief Executive Officer

-Agreement commenced: January 2001 Term of agreement: No fixed term superannuation contributions.
-Either Jim or the Company may terminate the employment contract by giving six months' written notice to the other party.
+Managing Director and Chief Executive Officer (appointed 1 March 2023) 1 March 2023 No fixed term Total fixed employment cost ('TFEC') of \$500,000 per annum including statutory superannuation contributions.
+Either John or the Company may terminate the employment contract by giving six months' written notice to the other party.
 A Short Term Incentive ('STI') is payable up to 45% of TFEC subject to the achievement of financial hurdles, principally relating to EBITDA performance, and for the achievement of personal business objectives.